dCache/dcache-book2/config-info-provider.md

 The above `ldapsearch` command queries BDII using the `(objectClass=GlueSE)` filter.
 This filter selects only objects that provide the highest-level summary information about a storage-element.
 Since each storage-element has only one such object and this BDII instance only describes a single DCACHE instance, the command returns only the single LDAP object.

-To see all GLUE v1.3 objects in BDII, repeat the above `ldapsearch` command but omit the `(objectClass=GlueSE)` filter: `ldapsearch -LLL -x -H
+To see all GLUE v1.3 objects in BDII, repeat the above `ldapsearch` command but omit the `(objectClass=GlueSE)` filter: **ldapsearch -LLL -x -H ldap://EXAMPLE-HOST:2170 -b o=grid**.
-      ldap://EXAMPLE-HOST:2170 -b
-      o=grid`.
 This command will output all GLUE v1.3 LDAP objects, which includes all the GLUE v1.3 objects from the info-provider.

-Searching for all GLUE v2.0 objects in BDII is achieved by repeating the above `ldapsearch` command but omitting the `(objectClass=GlueSE)` filter and changing the search base to `o=glue`: `ldapsearch -LLL -x -H ldap://EXAMPLE-HOST:2170 -b
+Searching for all GLUE v2.0 objects in BDII is achieved by repeating the above `ldapsearch` command but omitting the `(objectClass=GlueSE)` filter and changing the search base to `o=glue`: **ldapsearch -LLL -x -H ldap://EXAMPLE-HOST:2170 -b       o=glue**.
-      o=glue`.
 This command returns a completely different set of objects from the GLUE v1.3 queries.

 You should be able to compare this output with the output from running the info-provider script manually: BDII should contain all the objects that the DCACHE info-provider is supplying.
 Unfortunately, the order in which the objects are returned and the order of an object's properties is not guaranteed; therefore a direct comparison of the output isn't possible.
 However, it is possible to calculate the number of objects in GLUE v1.3 and GLUE v2.0.

 First, calculate the number of GLUE v1.3 objects in BDII and compare that to the number of GLUE v1.3 objects that the info-provider supplies.

-    PROMPT-ROOT ldapsearch -LLL -x -H ldap://EXAMPLE-HOST:2170 -b o=grid \
+    [root] # ldapsearch -LLL -x -H ldap://<dcache-host>:2170 -b o=grid \
     '(objectClass=GlueSchemaVersion)' | grep ^dn | wc -l
     10
     PROMPT-ROOT CMD-INFO-PROVIDER | \